Landlock: unprivileged access control

 • EOPNOTSUPP: Landlock is supported by the kernel but disabled at boot time;

-• E2BIG or EFAULT: attr or size inconsistencies;
+• EFAULT: attr or size inconsistencies;

 • ENOMSG: empty landlock_ruleset_attr.handled_access_fs.